airosu/jets-island/README.md

 ## Material UI / Emotion

 In order for us to use material UI (version 5 or newer), we need to also use either emotion or styled components, as specified in: https://mui.com/material-ui/getting-started/installation/.
+The reason is because in v5^ material ui was reworked a bit, and it now uses one of the above as it's styling engine.

 We will be using emotion (@emotion/react and @emotion/styled for styled components) instead of styled-components (@mui/styled-engine), mainly because of an issue with SSR, https://github.com/mui/material-ui/issues/29742, also mentioned on the MUI website: https://mui.com/material-ui/guides/styled-engine/.